rus0000/jsinheritance/README.md

   * As functions are also objects, they also have it
   * It is possible to create object without `__proto__` property using `var obj = Object.create(null)`, but it does not have a lot of useful application
 * Object referenced with `__proto__` property of given object is its "parent".
 Parent can also have `__proto__` property to its "parent", thus forming "prototype chain"
-* "Prototype chain" of objects or "prototypal inheritance chain" is not the same as an "Inheritance model".
+* "Prototype chain" of objects or "prototypal inheritance chain" is a result of using JavaScript Inheritance
-* "Inheritance model" is a specifically organized chain of constructors
-  * Again, remember, every constructor function consists of TWO objects

 ## Built-in constructor functions
 Here is a list of most popular JavaScript built-in constructors.
 They are constructors, not just objects - this is important!